Head to the hills on Sydney's doorstep for breathtaking scenery, historic townships and gourmet food.

 Check out Art Deco shops and culture in Katoomba, be astonished by the natural beauty of the World Heritage-listed Blue Mountains National Park, and go horse riding among kangaroos.
 Meander through cool-climate gardens and orchards on your final day.

-Hire a car from Sydney's city centre or airport and take the 90 minute drive west to Katoomba, a town in the Blue Mountains.
+Hire a car from Sydney's city centre or airport and head 45 minutes west to Doonside to visit Featherdale Wildlife Park.
+In this hands-on wildlife park, you can pat a koala or hand-feed kangaroos before you continue on to Katoomba, a town in the Blue Mountains.
 Katoomba is known for its gorgeous Art Deco architecture and offbeat shopping.
 Browse antique stores, vintage emporiums, jumbled-up op shops (stores selling second-hand goods for charity) and quirky thrift stores on the main strip, Katoomba Street.
-You'll also find first-edition books, fabulously unusual vintage clothes and one-off homewares in stores such as Mr Pickwick's Fine Old Books and Peachtree Antiques.
-From here, it's a five minute car ride to the gorgeous garden village of Leura, where the shopping gets even better (don't miss The Candy Store).
+You'll also find first edition books, fabulously unusual vintage clothes and one-off homewares in stores such as Mr Pickwick's Fine Old Books and Peachtree Antiques.
+From here, it's a five-minute car ride to the gorgeous garden village of Leura, where the shopping gets even better (don't miss The Candy Store).
 A selection of gorgeously Instagrammable cafés lines the main street.
 Have a tapas-style lunch at Leura Garage, which does a fantastic cheese board, then return to Katoomba via the Blue Mountains Chocolate Company, where you can make your own hot drink from silky smooth couverture chocolate.

-A 15 minute drive this morning brings you to the town of Blackheath for a delicious breakfast at Anonymous.
-Shop for homewares and lifestyle products at Cabin & Co.
+A 15-minute drive this morning brings you to the town of Blackheath for a delicious breakfast at Anonymous.
 Stock up on picnic supplies such as goat's cheese with truffle honey, continental meats, sourdough bread and homemade jams and relishes at This Little Piggy Wiggy provedore.
 Explore two floors of antiques at the Victory Theatre Antique Centre and Café, where you can also have lunch.
 Then take a stroll among ponds, fern glades and woodlands at the Campbell Rhododendron Gardens.
-The best time to see the rhododendrons in flower is from September to November.
+The best time to see the rhododendrons in bloom is from September to November.
+Alternatively, head to Pulpit Rock lookout for stunning panoramic views of the valleys below.
+The lookout can be reached on a scenic drive down Hat Hill Road and also serves as the starting point for the clifftop Pulpit Walking Track.

 Drive downhill into the beautiful Megalong Valley for a spot of horse riding at Euroka Homestead.
 You'll amble past old shearing sheds and across the rolling plains, hear birds calling from all directions and spot kangaroos grazing in the paddocks beneath the sandstone escarpments.
 Part of the ride goes along the Six Foot Track, a challenging three-day hike from Katoomba to Jenolan Caves.
 On weekends you can ride to nearby Dryridge Estate vineyard for some wine tasting and a cheese platter overlooking divine mountain views.
-Back in Blackheath, dine on regional produce tonight at Vesta, where everything is cooked in a 120-year-old scotch oven.
+Back in Blackheath, dine on regional produce tonight at Fumo, where the wood-fired food is inspired by Asian cuisine.
 Stay at Lilianfels Resort & Spa, or the Hydro Majestic once more.

 Drive back towards Sydney today via Mount Wilson, a stunning village of gardens where a portion of Baz Luhrmann's Hollywood epic, The Great Gatsby was filmed.
 Stretch your legs among rare and exotic plants in Windyridge Garden or the larger Wildenstein Gardens (both offer morning tea, too).
 Then, follow Bells Line of Road to the Blue Mountains Botanic Garden Mount Tomah, home to cool-climate plants from around the world.
-The on-site Tomah Gardens Restaurant is a best-kept secret, quietly run by Sydney's most reluctant celebrity chef, Sean Moran (of Seans Panaroma restaurant at Bondi Beach).
-Expect silky handmade pasta, seasonal ingredients and a view to be remembered.
+The on-site restaurant, The Potager, is a best-kept secret, boasting a vine-draped terrace and seasonal dishes.
+Expect hearty café food and a view to be remembered.

 Make your trip happen